canonical/github-runner-operator/docs/how-to/reactive.md

 are routed to.

-We also need to make the webhook publicly available, so you will probably need an ingress or traefik charm to expose the webhook router.
+In order to be reachable from GitHub, you need to make the webhook publicly available, you will need an ingress or the traefik charm to expose the webhook router.

 ```shell
 juju deploy nginx-ingress-integrator --channel latest/edge --revision 117 --config path-routes='/' --config service-hostname='githubu-runner-webhook-router.my.domain' --config trust=True